You have more options than you may realize for continuing your education after high school. It’s called postsecondary

 A list of questions to ask to make sure a college can meet your needs, from Fastweb, a scholarship resource site.

 College Navigator is a quick way to compare information about different colleges, from the National Center for Education Statistics.
 Easy to use and interesting!

 College Resources for Students with Disabilities, from bestcolleges.com, explains your legal rights and campus resources that can provide you with assistive services and tools.
 The webpage also lists a number of other websites, apps, and software resources to aid students with specific types of disabilities.

-Comprehensive college search resource list, Getting There (PDF, 8 pages, 2013) from the American Association of People with Disabilities (AAPD), covering a multitude of topics.
+Comprehensive college search resource list, Higher Education: Getting There (PDF, 8 pages, 2013) from the American Association of People with Disabilities (AAPD), covering a multitude of topics.
 Some of the links no longer work, but there is still lots and lots of good stuff.

 4 Tips for College Applicants, Students with Physical Disabilities, an article from US News and World Report